3h4x/bitcoin-uasf/README.md

 ## Cloudformation

-Cloudformation is AWS service to provision infrastructure there.
+Cloudformation is AWS service to provision infrastructure.
-Before you lunch it there you should know that:
+Before you lunch bitcoin node in cloud you should know that:
 - "Full nodes are only meaningful if you run them on hardware you exclusively control." - luke-jr
 - There is possibilty of attacking the network with a <a href="https://en.wikipedia.org/wiki/Sybil_attack" target="_blank" title="Sybil Attack">Sybil attack</a>